CMLPlatform/ramascene/README.md

 ```
 $celery -A ramasceneMasterProject worker -l info  --concurrency=2
 ```
-> Concurrency value can be tweaked
+> Note: The concurrency value can be tweaked

 ### Start the development server
 ```
 $python3 manage.py runserver
 ```

-Access the app vai the webrowser: "http://127.0.0.1:8000/ramascene/"
+Access the app via the webrowser: http://127.0.0.1:8000/ramascene/

 # Core dependencies
 ---